Why you should add Argentina to your Indie/RTW trip

-The economy in Argentina has recovered some from its collapse a few years ago, which means that it isn't quite the bargain it once was.
-It is more expensive than many parts of South America, but the savvy traveler can get by on a reasonable budget and with minimal hassles.
+- It is more expensive than many parts of South America, but the savvy traveler can get by on a reasonable budget and with minimal hassles.
 Plan to spend about $40-$50USD per day here.

-How the heck do you get there?
-Try walking.
-If that doesn't work you could go overland from other parts of South America.
+If already in South America, you could go overland from other parts of the continent.
 If that isn't your style, you can fly to Argentina.
 Prices on flights from North America and Europe are rarely super cheap, but from time to time you can find an excellent deal.
 It's best to search for flights to Argentina as early as you can, as prices tend to start low and go up as the flight draws near.

-You'll need a place to say, and if you are on a budget you'll be happy to know there are quite a few hostels in Argentina from which to choose.
-They are more common in the big cities, and less common elsewhere because hotels in Argentina can be quite cheap, especially in smaller towns.
-If adventure is your game, there are some killer adventure trips and tours to Patagonia and other parts of the country.
+You'll need a place to say, and if you are on a budget you'll be happy to know there are quite a few hostels in Argentina from which to choose. f adventure is your game, there are some killer adventure trips and tours to Patagonia and other parts of the country.